abpio/abp-commercial-docs/en/modules/account.md

 ## Social / External Logins

-Account module implements social/external login system.
+The account module implements a social/external login system.
 All you need to do is to install & configure the provider you want to use.

 The application startup template comes with **Twitter**, **Google** and **Microsoft** logins pre-installed.
 You can configure the client id and secrets on the Settings page:

 ![account-pro-external-login-settings](../images/account-pro-external-login-settings.png)

-Social/External login system is compatible with the multi-tenancy.
+The social/External login system is compatible with the multi-tenancy.
 Each tenant can configure their own provider settings if your application is multi-tenant.

 ### Install a new External Login

 Follow the steps below to install a new external/social login.
-We will show the Facebook authentication as an example.
+We will show Facebook authentication as an example.

-> When you follow the steps below, the provider settings (e.g. ClientId and ClientSecret) will be managed on the settings page on the UI and will support multi-tenancy as explained above.
-If you don't want these features, you can follow [the standard way](https://docs.abp.io/en/abp/latest/Authentication/Social-External-Logins) to install and configure the provider.
+> When you follow the steps below, the provider settings (e.g., ClientId and ClientSecret) will be managed on the settings page on the UI and will support multi-tenancy as explained above.
+If you don't want these features, follow [the standard way](https://docs.abp.io/en/abp/latest/Authentication/Social-External-Logins) to install and configure the provider.

 #### Add the NuGet Package